The 1954 Project Luminary Application is Launching!

 The 1954 Project

-We launched the 1954 Project to fuel the impact and genius of Black nonprofit education leaders.
+We launched The 1954 Project to fuel the impact and genius of nonprofit education leaders committed to Black students and communities.

 Building on the Promise of Brown v.
 The Board of Education

-This initiative champions Black innovators in education who are committed to the vision of equitable and exemplary education for all.
-We provide the essential support these leaders need to turn this enduring promise into reality and shape the future of the United States educational system.
+This initiative champions education leaders who are committed to the vision of equitable and exemplary education for all.
+We provide the essential support these leaders need to turn the enduring promise of Brown v.
+Board of Education into reality and shape the future of the United States educational system.